 A range of funding mechanisms will be tested and matched to infrastructure items and categories including investigating a local contribution regime and opportunities for direct negotiations to contribute to the delivery of public benefits beyond the necessary infrastructure to support increase in density and activity.
 This may include options for innovative infrastructure funding mechanisms as determined through the Productivity Commissioner's review of contributions.

 A ministerial direction under section 9.1 of the Environmental Planning and Assessment Act 1979 will enable development to progress in line with the place strategy and infrastructure opportunities.
-Once a neighbourhood master plan has been endorsed, planning proposals for the redevelopment of sites that proceed ahead of an endorsed infrastructure delivery plan will need to identify how infrastructure opportunities and place priorities are to be delivered, which may include implementation through voluntary planning agreements.

 Actions table